 Spread the Word via Social

-Harry’s, a shaving and grooming brand, gathered an impressive 100,000 emails in a week with its referral campaign.
+Harry’s, a shaving and grooming brand, gathered an impressive 100,000 emails in a week with its referral marketing campaign.
 The referral program landing page included a link users could easily share via email, Facebook and Twitter.
 By sharing the link with friends, users had the opportunity to earn free products.
-The more friends who signed up using the unique referral link, the bigger the reward earned.
+The more friends (referred customers) who signed up using the unique referral link, the bigger the reward earned.